Whisky-and-Wheels/website/content/trips/cairngorms/tomintoul.md

 {% image "img/rainbow.jpeg", "Inside a large rustic ski center, looking out the big window to the top of the Lecht.
 Bikes parked on the side.
 Two donuts sit on the windowsill." %}
 </figure>

 We even got a beautiful rainbow on arrival.
+And the next day, we visited The Glenlivet distillery.
+10/10, would visit again.